Andy16823/Smartli-Backup-2/README.md

 - **Selective Backup:** Choose specific files and folders to backup.
 - **Secure Storage:** Store backups securely to prevent data loss.
 - **Easy Restoration:** Quickly restore backups in case of data loss or damage.
-- **Portable:** Run Smartli Backup directly from a USB stick for convenience.
+- **Portable:** Run DATAROWZ directly from a USB stick for convenience.
 - **Optimized Performance:** Fully compatible with .NET 8 for optimized performance.
 - **Seamless Integration:** Integrates seamlessly with WPF for a smooth user experience.

 ## Getting Started

-To get started with Smartli Backup, simply download the latest release and run the executable.
+To get started with DATAROWZ, simply download the latest release and run the executable.
 Follow the intuitive user interface to create backup plans and start protecting your data.

 ## System Requirements